VincentFvan/FedATMV/README.md

 The repository is organized into two main directories:

 .
-├── Code/ # Contains all source code and instructions for running experiments.
+├── Code/ # Contains all source code and instructions for running experiments.<br>
 └── Proof/ # Contains the detailed mathematical proof for the convergence analysis mentioned in the paper (Section Ⅲ-D).

 ## Code Directory Structure